CB2 micro

 This page includes all the hardware extensions that have been made for the CB2 micro, as long as I am aware of.

 Have you made an extension for the CB2 micro that you think it will be useful or just fun for other people to have?
 Please email it to me to upload it on this page.
-KIT discounts can be arranged if you have your extensions listed on this page!

 Quick index reference